-Work on Hannaford’s Historic USPS Building SSRG is currently performing restorations on the historic Cincinnati Post Office at 1623 Dalton Ave.
-Built in 1933 by the famed architecture Samuel Hannaford & Sons, the same firm that gave us both City and Music Hall; the Post Office has been a part of the city’s rich history for nearly a century.
-This facility serves as the Cincinnati Processing and Distribution Center and handles mail for 34 counties in Ohio, 12 counties, in Kentucky, and 5 in Indiana.
-The Art Deco building with its bold stone façade is being meticulously restored on the north, west, and south elevations.
-Exposure to the elements has compromised the 3’ x 5’ Berea sandstone panels requiring full tear down and replacement in some locations, with patching in others.
-HGC Construction is replacing the original steel windows in their entirety with historic replicas made from aluminum to mimic the original profiles.
-Just as the United States Postal Service has delivered quality service to its customers for decades, SSRG alongside the HGC Group of Companies is hoping to deliver a first class restoration to this historic icon.
+Work on Hannaford’s Historic USPS Building SSRG is currently performing restorations on an historic Hannaford building, the Cincinnati Post Office at 1623 Dalton Ave.
+This facility serves as the Cincinnati Processing and Distribution Center and handles mail for 51 counties: 34 in Ohio, 12 in Kentucky, and 5 in Indiana.
+Built in 1933 by the famed architecture firm Samuel Hannaford & Sons (the same that gave us both City and Music Hall), the Post Office has been a part of the city’s rich history for nearly a century.
+The Art Deco-style building with a bold stone façade is being meticulously restored on the north, west, and south elevations.
+Exposure to the elements has compromised the 3’ x 5’ Berea sandstone panels.
+Repairs require full tear down and replacement in some locations, and patching in others.
+HGC Construction is replacing the original steel windows in their entirety.
+Historic replicas were made from aluminum to mimic the original profiles.
+Just as the United States Postal Service has delivered quality service to its customers for decades, SSRG and the HGC Group of Companies will deliver a first-class restoration to this historic icon.